Thinkers360

 See publication

-Tags: Analytics, AI
+Tags: AI, Analytics, Design Thinking

 From autonomous cars to autonomous weapons, the AI ethics issues can't be ignored